faker-ruby/faker/CONTRIBUTING.md

 We are always happy to make improvements to Faker.
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Faker itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+In return, they should reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 Have a fix for a problem you've been running into or an idea for a new feature you think would be useful?
 Here's what you need to do: